department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 - You're the Veteran's only surviving parent, **and**
 - You're either not remarried, **or** you're remarried and living with your spouse

-If you’re entitled to the Aid and Attendance (A&A) allowance, **add $353** to your monthly rate.

 ### Find your rate based on your monthly income

 Click on the monthly income range that applies to you.
 Then, follow the directions below the table to find your monthly payment amount.
+If you’re eligible for [Aid and Attendance](/pension/aid-attendance-housebound/, you'll add $353 to your monthly payment.

 <ul class="usa-accordion">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="income-1000-1">$1,900 or less</button>
 <div id="income-1000-1" class="usa-accordion-content">

+All rates in $ U.S. dollars
 | Income equal to or less than | Beginning monthly rate | Each $1 decrement |
 |---: |---: |---: |
 | 800 |	652	| None |